A phone is just a phone… until it’s not.

 A VOIP phone system is any phone system that transmits its data over an IP (internet protocol) rather than through a traditional analog phone line.
 Before we can dig into exactly how a VOIP phone system works, we first need to determine which kind of phone system we are talking about.

-There are two primary types of VOIP phone systems used by businesses around the world: hosted and non-hosted systems.
+There are two primary types of VOIP phone systems used by businesses around the world: hosted (cloud) and non-hosted (on-premise) systems.

-A non-hosted phone system uses a piece of equipment called a PBX (public branch exchange), which is installed within your office.
-The PBX is the equipment that gives you features such as extension dialling, voicemail-to-email and call conferencing (among others).
+A non-hosted (on-premise) phone system uses a piece of equipment called a PBX (public branch exchange), which is installed within your office.
+The PBX is the equipment that gives you features such as extension dialling, voicemail-to-email and conference calling (among others).
 When you choose to go with an on-premise system you own all the hardware; it’s yours to buy, sell, upgrade, discard and maintain as you so choose.

-Alternatively, a hosted system can provide all the same features as a PBX but is hosted in the cloud by a third-party vendor.
-In this case, you don’t need to invest in buying as much hardware upfront, but it also locks you into a monthly recurring hosting fee and any changes you need to make to your system (ex. adding or removing users and numbers) will need to be done through your vendor.
+Alternatively, a hosted (cloud) system can provide all the same features as a PBX but is hosted in the cloud by a third-party vendor.
+In this case, you don’t need to invest in buying as much hardware upfront, instead, you pay a monthly recurring hosting fee and any changes you need to make to your system (ex. adding or removing users and numbers) will need to be done through your vendor.

-We know that choosing between a hosted or non-hosted system is one of the hardest decisions when buying or upgrading a phone system, so we wrote a full piece comparing the pros and cons of each option.
+We know that choosing between a hosted or non-hosted system is one of the hardest decisions when buying or upgrading a phone system, so we wrote a full piece comparing the pros and cons of each option but here are the primary benefits of each type:

-Regardless of which type of phone system you decide to go with, all the new systems that we sell use SIP (Session-Internet-Protocol) lines.
+Regardless of whether you choose a cloud or on-premise phone system, all VOIP systems use SIP (Session-Internet-Protocol) lines.
 At their most basic level, SIP lines, or SIP trunks, are merely conduits that use the internet rather than traditional physical phone lines to connect you with the broader world.

 What are the benefits of using phone systems with SIP line technology?